nrb/resume/resume.rst

 ==============

-:2014-present: Software Developer, Rackspace, Inc. Writing and maintaining Ansible playbooks and roles for installing OpenStack.
+:2014-present: Software Developer, Rackspace, Inc. Writing Ansible playbooks and roles for installing OpenStack.

     * Implemented Ansible playbooks and roles for the `openstack-ansible`_ project and `rpc-openstack`_ product.
     * Triaged and prioritized bugs and feature requests from both community members and internal support staff.